 Think carefully before working remotely with a lawyer.
 Legal work can be slow.
 If you are communicating by email and phone, it can be stressful because you are far away from where the work is being done.
 If you can deal with this, then there are big advantages as well.
 If you are trying to deal with NVC from abroad it can be far easier with an attorney stateside involved.

 My fees are the same for distance clients as for people who come to my office.
 I recommend you only request a $50 consultation in the first instance.
 If more work is needed, I will roll that fee into the total cost of the work.

 I am an immigrant.
 I came to the United States in 2000.
 13 years later I became a citizen.
-I am also an attorney based in Mill Valley and San Rafael, California.
+I am also an attorney based in San Rafael, California.
 I am licensed to practice law in California.
 And I am a member of the American Immigration Lawyers' Association (AILA).